Shinjan-saha/You-Tube-Downloader/README.md

 <img width ="1000" height="200" src="./img/pythoncli.png">

-<b>The Videos are stored in the Downloaded_Video after the succesfull completion of the
+<b>The Videos are stored in the Downloaded_Video after the succesfull completion of the Download Process

 ## How to Use NextJS Applictation:-